bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-02-Migration-to-k8s-part-two.markdown

 that need to be highlighted.

 ### Dockerfile
-In this example dockerfile contains ubuntu, tomcat server and jar/war as application.
+In this example dockerfile contains Ubuntu, Tomcat server and jar/war as application.

 {% highlight docker %}
 FROM ubuntu:20.04